Baltimore Gas & Electric Company - BGE Rights-of-Way Environmental Stewardship Program

 Full Project Description

 Baltimore Gas & Electric (BGE) currently manages a total of 550 miles of electric transmission rights-of-way (ROWs) in Maryland.
 Two particular sites within BGE's ROW management are the Columbia site and the South River site.
 The Columbia site is a suburban ROW in Howard County, Maryland, halfway between Washington, D.C., and Baltimore.
 The site consists of rolling hills dropping into wetlands with small streams and about half of the area surrounded by forest.
 Approximately 16 acres of grassland prairie, two acres of shrub-scrub riparian areas, and seven acres in the wetland areas are actively managed.
-Hawks, owls, songbirds, deer, fox, rabbit and butterfly-moth-bee pollinators are commonly seen feeding on the ROW.
-The South River site, approximately ten minutes from Annapolis, Maryland, is a rural ROW that has the general appearance of the piedmont area beneath the mountains, even though it is within the coastal plain of the Chesapeake Bay.
-The area presently managed includes a mixture of upland prairie with grass and forbs (13 acres of which are actively managed) shrub-scrub habitat within a ravine (12 acres of which are actively managed) and along the ROW forest borders, as well as some patches of shrub habitat scattered within the prairie.
-A bald eagle, hawks, orioles, indigo bunting, and the prairie warbler have been seen in the area; as well as deer, fox, rabbit and other mammals and multiple butterfly-moth-bee pollinators.
+Hawks, owls, songbirds, deer, fox, rabbit, and pollinating insects are commonly seen feeding on vegetation in the ROW.
+The South River site, approximately ten minutes from Annapolis, Maryland, is a rural ROW that includes a mixture of upland prairie with grass and forbs (13 acres of which are actively managed), shrub-scrub habitat within a ravine (12 acres of which are actively managed) and along the ROW forest borders, as well as some patches of shrub habitat scattered within the prairie.
+Bald eagles, hawks, orioles, indigo bunting, and the prairie warbler have been seen in the area.
+Mammals, including deer, fox, rabbits, and insects, including pollinators like butterflies, moths and bees, also use resources within the South River ROW.

 The main objective and prescriptions for both sites include using Integrated Vegetation Management (IVM) techniques in order to control the tall growing, incompatible trees in the areas to allow more space for low growing grass, forbs and shrubs.
 Research has shown that a managed ROW can provide much-needed early successional habitat that benefit a wide variety of birds, pollinators and other wildlife.
 By removing invasive species and allowing natural competition between species to take place, the wildlife team is hoping to encourage native habitats that will both benefit wildlife and prevent hazardous electrical situations on the ROWs.